Nanofus/novel.js/README.md

 - `addAction` - Add actions to the player's action list upon selecting this choice.
 - `removeAction` - Remove actions from the player's action list upon selecting this choice.
 - `setAction` - Sets the specified actions' counts in the player's action list upon selecting this choice.
 If the action does not exist in the actions list, it is added.
+- `playSound` - Play a sound with the chosen name upon selecting the choice.
 - `nextScene` - Required.
 The scene into which the player moves if they select this choice.
 Supports multiple outcomes, as different probabilities can be set for different scenes.
 Takes the following format:
 ```
 sceneOne[probability]|sceneTwo[probability]|sceneThree[probability]